fedhere/PUI2018_fb55/HW4_fb55/README.md

 Your notebook must display
 - the complete formulation of the hypothesis (Null and Alternative) to be tested in words and formula
 - the download of the data (which is in https://github.com/fedhere/PUI2018_fb55/blob/master/Lab4_fb55/times.txt, but you must get the raw data!)
-- the calculation of the z statistics (with the given formula and the data processed from the data file)
+- the calculation of the Z statistics (with the given formula and the data processed from the data file)
-- the comparison of the statistis with the significance threshold and the conclusions about the Null Hypothesis
+- the comparison of the statistis with the _significance threshold_ and the conclusions about the Null Hypothesis